 Scholarships are paid directly to the college or university, never to the individual, for a whole year (two or three grading periods, depending on the institution’s own plan).
 Any overpayment and all refunds and rebates (for unreported periods or unused funds) are to be returned to the Trust fund.

 Under current policies of the McKee Scholarship Committee, scholarships are awarded in the following amounts, provided the student attends full time, remains in good standing, and files timely reports of all grades received in the course of his studies (these amounts are for scholarships awarded in 2017 and thereafter):

-(maximum total of $23,500 as of April 19, 2017).
+(maximum total of $29,500 as of April 20, 2022).
 Even though each grant covers two semesters or three trimesters, it is normally advanced as one sum for the whole year.
-Adjustments may be made if the scholar joins the program after entering college or completes college in less than four years, and in similar unusual circumstances.
+Adjustments may be made if the scholar completes college in less than four years or any other unusual circumstances.